 NSfK Working Groups

-Working group on how cybercrime is defined and registered in official statistics in the Nordic Countries (Reykjavík, 15-17 October, 2018)
+How is cybercrime defined and registered in official statistics in the Nordic Countries (Reykjavík, 15-17 October, 2018)

-The working group took place at the headquarters of the National Commissioner of the Icelandic Police on October 15th-17th 2018.
 The aim of the working group was to open up a discussion between the Nordic countries about how cybercrime is being registered and defined and the counting rules used in the process.
-Thirteen participants took part in the working group and the participating Nordic countries were Iceland, Norway and Finland.
+Thirteen participants from Iceland, Norway and Finland took part in the working group.

 Council Member Ms. Rannveig Þórisdóttir, Iceland was responsible for the meeting and program.